Arshad-Siddiqui/university/camn/assessment/notes.md

 Must state assumptions, interpretations and decisions while justifying them.

+# Assumptions

+Notes
+I’m pretending to be a network designer and have been given several tasks by a fictional large healthcare institution called York General Hospital.
+This institution operates independently but still reports to the NHIS (National Health Information Service) digitally as well as the local health authority.
+Campus is organised into a Central Control Room as well as a Secure Data Center.
+On top of that there are several specialised annex facilities.
+They all need to be connected reliably and securely.
+The infrastructure must also be tailored for each facility.
+For some end devices ‘The hospital uses digital systems to monitor patient vitals, store and transmit medical records, manage diagnostic equipment, and support operational communications across departments.
+The facility also leverages advanced technologies, including IoT-connected medical sensors, cloud-integrated diagnostics, and mobile workstations used by clinical staff for bedside access to electronic health records (EHR).
+‘
+The Central Control Room and Data Centre are connected with a wired backbone while the annexes use wireless communication in order to keep costs down as well as make the equipment easier to use.

 # Background

 - I'm a netwok consultant working for York General Hospital.